scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Hop fields are protected with MACs, that are computed using a forwarding key shared across SCION routers within each AS.
 To be able to craft and misuse unauthorized hop fields, an adversary must therefore either obtain the AS forwarding key or crack the underlying MAC algorithm.

 To determine an unknown forwarding key, the adversary may perform a brute-force attack.
 Candidate keys can be validated by checking the MAC contained in sample hop fields.
-But as SCION uses 128-bit keys by default, such an off-line attack is computationally infeasible in practice.
-Another obstacle to adversaries is the short life of the keys for MAC computation, with a validity period of 24 hours.
+Current implementations use 128-bit keys by default, so that such an off-line attack is computationally infeasible in practice.
+In addition, an AS can optionally rotate its forwarding key.

 In addition, MAC algorithm can be freely chosen by each ASes, enabling algorithmic agility for MAC computations.
 Should a certain MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.

 As a second method to break a MAC, an adversary might attempt to directly brute-force the MAC itself.
 This requires an online attack: The adversary needs to send one packet per guess for verification.
 For a 6-byte MAC, the adversary would need to try 2<sup>47</sup> (~140 trillion) different MACs to successfully forge the MAC of a single hop field.
-Moreover, for each incorrect hop field, the corresponding AS will return an error message, such as a SCMP packet (SCION Control Message Protocol).
-As a consequence, each incorrect guess will be visible to a monitoring entity.
-Thus, the attack can be easily detected.

-In all cases, *if* an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.
+In the unlikely case that an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.

 ### Modifying the Validity Period {#mod-validity}

 The metadata for each path segment in a SCION path is stored in the corresponding SCION packet header.
 It includes a timestamp, which is set by the initiator of the PCB.
 The expiry time of the hop fields within a path segment is calculated relative to this timestamp (see also [](#scion-path-type)).

 An adversary could try to manipulate the timestamp, in order to modify the validity period of the hop fields within a path segment.
-However, SCION offers a protection against this kind of attack: As both the timestamp and the expiry time build the input for the calculation of a hop field's MAC, an unauthorized change of the timestamp will invalidate the MAC, and will therefore not pass unnoticed.
+However, as both the timestamp and the expiry time build the input for the calculation of a hop field's MAC, an unauthorized change of the timestamp will invalidate the MAC, and will therefore not pass unnoticed.

 ### Path Splicing {#path-splicing}